This BLOG On Things To Avoid When Repairing Your Credit To Qualify For Mortgage Was UPDATED And PUBLISHED On February

 - A zero balance will not help improve your credit and most people do not realize this

 High credit card balances will hurt credit scores

 Other things to avoid when repairing your credit is having high credit card balances.

-- As discussed on the previous paragraph, the amount you owe on credit card and the available credit limit will determine 25% of total credit score
+- As discussed in the previous paragraph, the amount you owe on credit card and the available credit limit will determine 25% of total credit score

 - If you max out credit card balance limit, credit spending ratio will have a higher number which will drop your credit scores

 Creditors and lenders consider consumers having a low credit spending ratio, normally 10% or less, to be a low credit risk borrower and the credit scores will reflect that.

 Having a high credit card limit is always good and will improve your score.

-- Ask creditor to increase credit card limit periodically
+- Ask the creditor to increase credit card limit periodically

-- Normally, if you pay all of bills on time, ask creditor to increase credit limit once a year
+- Normally, if you pay all of the bills on time, ask the creditor to increase credit limit once a year

 Closing Out Revolving Accounts Will Hurt Credit